Organic chemistry in the first phases of Solar-type protostars: CONCLUSIONS: CONNECTING THE DOTS TO DISCOVER OUR ORIGINS

 With the advent of larger or more sensitive facilities the "interstellar organic world" continues to expand and, at present, the limit to new discoveries comes from the lack of spectroscopic data \cite[e.g.][]{Cernicharo2021a}.
 However, whatever the progress will be and whatever complex organic molecule will be discovered, there will always be a limit to which molecule we can identify from astronomical observations.
 This limit exists because of the intrinsic problem that the larger the molecule the more numerous and, consequently, the weaker the lines.
 This will lead to a point where any spectrum will consist of a "grass" of faint lines, where the line coincidence criterion for identifying a species will fail.
-Therefore, in order to know the ultimate organic complexity reachable during the Solar-type star forming process, we need a reliable theory for iCOM formation.
-As very briefly discussed in \S ~\ref{sec2:chemistry} and throughout the following sections, we are far from being in that position.
-Many more interdisciplinary studies are necessary, where laboratory experiments and QM computations need to converge to understand the micro-physics processes.
-Only then can they reliably be input into astrochemical models and the astronomical observations compared with model predictions (see for example the interdisciplinary project ACO, AstroChemical Origins, at \textit{www.aco-itn.org}).
-This is the future for the organic astrochemistry and there are no shortcuts.
+Therefore, in order to know the ultimate organic complexity reachable during the Solar-type star forming process, we need a reliable theory for the iCOM formation.
+As very briefly discussed in Sec. \ref{sec2:chemistry} and throughout the following sections, we are far from being in that position.
+Many more interdisciplinary studies are necessary, where laboratory experiments and quantum chemical computations need to converge to understand the micro-physics processes.
+Only then can they reliably be incorporated into astrochemical models and the astronomical observations compared with model predictions (see for example the interdisciplinary projects DOC -the Dawn of Organic Chemistry\footnote{\url{https://doc.osug.fr/}}- and ACO -AstroChemical Origins\footnote{\url{www.aco-itn.org}}).
+This is the future for organic astrochemistry and there are no shortcuts.
 Eventually, only when astrochemical models can be trusted in predicting the existence of molecules that we will never be able to detect, will we be in a position to know the ultimate organic complexity reached by our Solar System progenitor, and whether it may have had a role in the emergence of life on Earth.